toptal/codeowners-checker/README.md

-# Codeowners::Checker
+# Codeowners Checker

-This gem checks if the github codeowners are specified to all files changes between two git revisions.
+This gem checks if the GitHub codeowners are specified to all files changes between two git revisions.

 ## Installation